Murli0399/Java_Interview_Question/README.md

 - 90 .
 What happens when you throw a checked exception from a method?
 - 91 .
 What are the options you have to eliminate compilation errors when handling checked exceptions?
 - 92 .
 How do you create a custom exception?
 - 93 .
-How do you handle multiple exception types with same exception handling block?
+How do you handle multiple exception types with the same exception-handling block?
 - 94 .
 Can you explain about try with resources?
 - 95 .
 How does try with resources work?
 - 96 .
-Can you explain a few exception handling best practices?
+Can you explain a few exception-handling best practices?

 ### Miscellaneous topics
 - 109 .
 What are the default values in an array?